Looping Starship at Six Flags Great Adventure

-The Looping Starship was added to the park for the 1985 season, and was part of the trend in parks throughout the country to add the latest version of the Swinging Ship ride, which completed a full loop.
-Six Flags and other park companies installed these INTAMIN built rides with various themes of boats, planes and Space Shuttles.
-The Space Shuttle was dismantled during the 2007-2008 off-season.
+The Looping Starship was added to the Great Adventure for the 1985 season.
+The ride was part of a growing trend in parks throughout the country to add the latest version of the popular swinging ship rides which now featured a full 360 degree loop.
+Six Flags and other park companies installed these INTAMIN built rides with various themes including clipper ships, planes, and space shuttles.
+The Looping Starship, which was later renamed Space Shuttle, was dismantled during the 2007-2008 off-season.

-Looping Starship was introduced as the thrilling new attraction of the 1985 season.
-The ride followed in the footsteps of the INTAMIN Swinging Ship rides that Six flags had rolled out to many of their park in previous seasons.
-Like the previous Swinging Ships, it offered high capacity, reliability and visual excitement, and it took the concept of the swinging ship ride to the next level.
+The Looping Starship was introduced as a thrilling new attraction for the 1985 season.
+The ride followed in the footsteps of the INTAMIN swinging ship rides that Six Flags had rolled out to many of their parks in previous seasons.
+Like the swinging ship rides, it offered high capacity, reliability, and a visually exciting attraction as it took this thriling concept to the next level.

-The ride was placed across from the former location of the Haunted Castle after it had been destroyed by fire in the previous season.
-The area needed a new attraction as the former Castle site was left as a garden.
-The Looping Starship drew riders and spectators as it was highly visible from the park's front gate.
+The ride was placed next to the Musik Express, across from the former location of the Haunted Castle which was left vacant by the end of the prior season.
+The Looping Starship easily drew riders and spectators as it was highly visible from the park's front gate.

-For the first season, the Looping Starship bore the name "Challenger", which was removed in the 1985-86 off season after the explosion of the Space Shuttle Challenger in January 28, 1986.
+For the first season, the Looping Starship bore the name "Challenger", which was removed in the 1985-86 off season after the explosion of the space shuttle Challenger on

-For the 1985 and 1986 seasons, Looping Starship operated without the now familiar screen over the passenger area.
-Quite often showers of rider loose articles would drop our of the ride as it hung in the inverted position.
-In 1987, a black net was stretched across the passenger compartment to catch falling objects, then in 1988, the current metal screen was added.
+For the 1985 and 1986 seasons, Looping Starship operated without a protective screen over the passenger cabin.
+Quite often, rider's loose articles would drop out of the ride as it hung in the inverted position.
+In 1987, a black net was stretched across the passenger compartment to catch falling objects, and in 1988 a rigid metal screen was added.

-Another modification to the ride was the removal of the twin fiberglass "engines" which sat on either side of the traction beam.
-These hollow cones would vibrate as the ride cycled, and it was feared the vibrations would eventually shake them loose, so they were removed for the 1986 season.
+Another modification to the ride was the removal of the twin fiberglass "engines" attached to both back sides of shuttle body.
+These hollow cones would vibrate as the ride cycled, and it was feared the vibrations would eventually shake them loose so they were removed during the 1986 season.

 Technical Information